mhrmm/mhrmm.github.io/builders/csci381/md2html/chapter1.md

 @focus][Definition]

 @focus[
-    For instance, suppose you taking a course whose grade breakdown was 20% homework, 30% midterm, and 50% final exam.
+    For instance, suppose you were taking a course whose grade breakdown was 20% homework, 30% midterm, and 50% final exam.
 If your homework score was 90/100, your midterm score was 80/100, and your final exam score was 70/100, then your overall score would be the following weighted sum:
     @eqp[
         .20 \times 90 + .30 \times 80 + .50 \times 70 = 77
     @eqp]